kaaproject/kaa/Customization-guide/Documentation-contribution-and-style-guide/index.md

 ## Code formatting
 * Format all JSON files with this [online tool](https://jsonformatter.curiousconcept.com/), "4 space tab" profile.
 * Code example should follow [Code style]({{root_url}}Customization-guide/Code-style/) for the given language.
 * When a code example is available in several programming languages (as with SDK usage examples), represent the alternatives using a tabbed container with tab names presenting the language name ("Java", "C++", etc.).
 See detailed description in [Jekyll formatting](#jekyll-formatting).
 * Enable the syntax highlight for the language of the code example, whenever available.
 * Start the schema namespace, which we use for examples and documentation purposes, with the org.kaaproject.kaa.schema.sample prefix.
 * Use inline code in documentation only for short code examples, for referring to code related entities (function names, variables, parameters, arguments, etc.), for source file names and for numbers when they are used as code.

 ## Page structure
 * Add the table of contents to the top of every page having two or more headings.
-* For every documentation page, include an introduction section that immediately follows the table of contents (or top of the page for pages with no TOC).
+* For every documentation page, include an introduction section that immediately follows the *TOC* (table of contents) (or top of the page for pages with no TOC).
 In the introduction, explain the purpose of the page and what the reader can learn from it.
 * Do not add copyright - it is generated automatically.
 * Links are good!
 Think of the documentation modularity similarly to how you think about the code modularity.
 Rather than explaining the same topic multiple times in multiple locations, modularize and use links to fragment identifiers when applicable.

 ## Markdown formatting
 * Use [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) for all documentation.
 * Start every sentence with a new line to make future merging easier.
 * Do not use Emoji.
-* Use the following template to auto-generate the table of page contents:
+* Use the following template to auto-generate the TOC:

 {% raw %}
   ```